 The prospective firm should familiarize themselves and have a clear understanding of federally-regulated marketing programs.

-Companies or individuals wishing to apply for the Board and Council’s auditing program must entirely complete the Request for Proposal (RFP) application below.
+Companies or individuals wishing to apply for the Board and/or Council’s auditing program must entirely complete the Request for Proposal (RFP) application below.
 Once the application is completed, please return the application to APC and APPB Director of Finance, Brandon Drummond, at bdrummond@americanpecan.com, who will gather all applications and present the proposals to the respective Council and Board Committee for review.

 ALL APPLICATIONS ARE TO BE RECEIVED ON OR BEFORE OCTOBER 10, 2024.
 APPLICATIONS RECEIVED AFTER OCTOBER 10, 2024, WILL NOT BE ACCEPTED OR CONSIDERED.